The Digital Supply Chain: How does Digitalizing Produce Help Solve Food Safety and Food Waste?

-Food safety outbreaks typically have a devastating impact on farmers and suppliers who have to destroy entire crops, amounting to enormous burden on economies from disruptions or restrictions in global and regional agri-food trade, loss of food and associated income and wasted natural resources.
+Food safety outbreaks typically have devastating impact on farmers and suppliers who have to destroy entire crops, amounting to enormous burden on economies from disruptions or restrictions in global and regional agri-food trade, loss of food and associated income and wasted natural resources.

 Strawberries being mass-dumped in Western Australia.
 (Photo by Jamie Michael via ABC)

 The consequences of food safety outbreaks and food waste are thus felt by all stakeholders in the supply chain.
-According to Food Safety Magazine, a total of 382 food recalls occurred in U.S. in 2018 alone.
+According to Food Safety Magazine, a total of 382 food recalls occurred in 2018 alone.
 The WHO estimates that as many as 600 million people around the world fall victim to foodborne illnesses every year.
 The Food and Agricultural Organisation (FAO) of United Nations says that a third of food produced for human consumption worldwide is annually lost or wasted along the chain that stretches from farms to processing plants, marketplaces, retailers, food-service operations, and our collective kitchens, costing industrialised and developing countries a staggering $US990billion each year.